scalar-labs/scalardb/docs/how-to-write-a-good-transaction.md

-# A Guide on How to write a good transaction
+# A Guide on How to Write a Good Transaction

 This document sets out some guidelines for writing transactions for Scalar DB.

-## Exception handling
+## Handling exceptions

 Handling exceptions correctly in Scalar DB is very important.
 If you mishandle exceptions, your data could become inconsistent.
 This section explains how to handle exceptions properly in Scalar DB.

-The example code of transactions in Scalar DB is as follows:
+Let's look at the following example code to see how to handle exceptions in Scalar DB.

 ```java
 public class Sample {